A Beloved Restaurant is Elevated Through Performance Textile Solutions

 Layered tones progress throughout the space onto the seating upholstery, where a plush, celery-toned velvet was used on curved, custom-designed sofas.
 “We tested other colors that were more hunter green— this one in particular was not green, but also not neutral.
 It was the perfect backdrop to the brick wall and the wood.” shared mossArchitects Associate, Anna Foster.

-“One thing that I love about Carnegie is their Design Ally service.
-I find that the Design Ally team loves to hear about the different applications we are considering and really work to send a curated package of options that align with our design and functional goals.
+“One thing that I love about Carnegie is their Design Services.
+I find that the sample curation team loves to hear about the different applications we are considering and really work to send a curated package of options that align with our design and functional goals.
 We love it and it becomes a huge time saver.”

 - Gina Konopack, Associate, Senior Interior Designer

-In addition to the product solutions chosen for the project, The mossArchitects team leaned on Carnegie’s complimentary Design Ally service to quickly curate a range of solutions that fit their criteria as they navigated the cumbersome process of finding the right materials for the unique project.
+In addition to the product solutions chosen for the project, The mossArchitects team leaned on Carnegie’s complimentary Design Services to quickly curate a range of solutions that fit their criteria as they navigated the cumbersome process of finding the right materials for the unique project.

-Konopack shared, “One thing that I love about Carnegie is their Design Ally service.
-The Design Ally team loves to hear about the different applications we are considering and really work to send a curated package of options that align with our overall design and functional goals.
+Konopack shared, “One thing that I love about Carnegie is their Design Services.
+The Carnegie Design Services team loves to hear about the different applications we are considering and really work to send a curated package of options that align with our overall design and functional goals.
 We love it and it becomes a huge time saver.”

 Back in Business